Decentralized Control of Distributed Cloud Networks with Generalized Network Flows: GDCNC-R with Reduced Complexity

 \subsection{Proposed Approach}

 In contrast, the developed GDCNC-R algorithm narrows the focus on the multicast routes included in a subset of {\em effective} duplication trees and associated duplication choices.
-The goal in selecting effective duplication trees is to minimize the resulting {\em (throughput and cost) performance loss}, and the proposed approach is referred to as {\em destination clustering}.
+Given a duplication tree, the policy can select from all the multicast routes mapping into the tree for packet delivery, with the goal of reducing network congestion, and as a result, improving the delay performance.
+The selected duplication trees shall minimize the resulting {\em (throughput and cost) performance loss}, and the proposed approach is referred to as {\em destination clustering}.

 Importantly, the main benefit of the multicast framework is to save redundant operations by exploiting in-network packet duplication.
-To maximize this gain, a duplication shall be performed only on packets with ``distant'' destinations in their current destination set (under distance metrics listed in the following).
+To maximize this gain, a duplication shall be performed only on packets with ``distant'' destinations in their current destination set (under the distance metrics listed at the end of this section).

-To this end, we propose to construct the duplication tree as follows: Starting from the root node representing the entire destination set $\Set{D}$, the two child nodes of each node are given by dividing the associated destination set into two disjoint clusters according to the given distance metric.
-While there are many existing clustering methods, we use the widely adopted {\em $k$-means clustering} \cite{alpaydin2020ml}.
+To this end, we propose to construct the duplication tree as follows (in this paragraph, we refer to a node in the duplication tree as a {\em vertex} to distinguish from a node in the routing network).
+We start from the entire network node set $\Set{V}$, which includes all destinations and corresponds to the root vertex of the duplication tree.
+At each step, the current node set is divided into {\em two} disjoint clusters -- in line with the {\em duplication} condition (see Section \ref{sec:rep_con}).
+The two child vertices are given by the destinations in the resulting clusters.
+Then, we move to the child vertices and repeat this step for the corresponding clusters, until each cluster only includes one destination node (we discard clusters not including any destinations in the procedure).

+While there are many existing clustering methods, we use the widely adopted {\em $k$-means clustering} \cite{alpaydin2020ml}, described as follows.
+Given a set of data points with known {\em features} and a distance function measuring the {\em similarity} between two data points, the algorithm starts assigning random labels (i.e., the cluster to which the data point belongs) to the data points; then, it (i) calculates the {\em center} for each cluster, and (ii) updates the label of each data point to the cluster with the {\em nearest} center (under the given distance function) in an iterative manner until converging.